Gold vs Oil Chart

 Which is Over Priced?
 Oil or Gold?

-Updated 9/17/2024
+Updated 12/4/2025

-With Gold surging is it now overpriced?
+[Most Recent Quotes from www.kitco.com]With Gold surging, is it now overpriced?
 What about Oil?
-With the value of the dollar constantly changing it is hard to tell what it all means.
-After all, can you imagine trying to build a house if every day when the workers arrived you gave them a different size ruler?
+With the value of the dollar constantly changing, it is hard to tell what it all means.
+After all, can you imagine trying to build a house if every day when the workers arrived, you gave them a different size ruler?

-With everything from lumber to bitcoins skyrocketing in price (or the dollar devaluing) is there any way to tell what the real value of something is?
+With everything from lumber to bitcoins skyrocketing in price (or the dollar devaluing), is there any way to tell what the real value of something is?
 How much is anything really worth?
 Is Gold overpriced?
 How about Oil?
 Is it overpriced?
 Or is it cheap now that the price has come down slightly?
-Looking at these commodities in the standard way it is often difficult to tell.
+Looking at these commodities in the standard way, it is often difficult to tell.

 Oil Priced in Ounces of Gold:

 Very simply, you just divide one price by the other to get a ratio.
-If we look at the ratio of Gold to Oil we will see how they relate without bringing dollars into the equation.
+If we look at the ratio of Gold to Oil, we will see how they relate without bringing dollars into the equation.

 Assume for a moment that an ounce of gold is exactly $1000 and a barrel of oil is $100.
 Let’s look at how many barrels of oil an ounce of gold would buy.
-So we are looking at barrels of oil per ounce of Gold.
-So if Gold is at $1000 /oz and Oil costs $100 per barrel it is obvious that one ounce of gold would buy 10 barrels of oil, right?
+Then we are looking at barrels of oil per ounce of Gold.
+So if Gold is at $1000 /oz and Oil costs $100 per barrel, it is obvious that one ounce of gold would buy 10 barrels of oil, right?
 1000/100 = 10.

 The mathematics works out like this:

-Note: Many economists measure it the other way around, but I prefer barrels per ounce because if you do it the other way around the numbers come out messier i.e. it takes a fraction of an ounce of gold to buy a barrel of oil.
+Barrels per ounce formulaNote: Many economists measure it the other way around, probably because if you consider gold money, normally we would say Dollars per Barrel, so Ounces per Barrel makes more sense.
+So we will look at both charts.
+But I prefer barrels per ounce because if you do it the other way around, the numbers come out messier, i.e., it takes a fraction of an ounce of gold to buy a barrel of oil.

-Barrels of Oil per Ounce of Gold The Ratio is What Matters
+The Ratio is What Matters

 So, we need to look at the historical ratio and see what a reasonable number of barrels per ounce is.